 The main cargo wing might only extend 5 TEU wide or less.
 If the deep cord cargo carrier is 100 ft wide there would be room within the 80 meter wide airport limitation for 80 ft. wings extending out the sides for a total 260 ft wingspan.
-A 20 ft. wide, 100 to 150 ft. cord could carry 1 to 4 TEU.
-Many different arrangements are possible.
-Extensions could be made to fold like those for use on an aircraft carrier.
+A 20 ft. wide, 100 cord could carry 1 TEU.
 One illustration shows a version with a total flying width of 700 ft. with a main wing of 260 ft. and two 220 ft. extensions.
-The smaller wingtips of perhaps 30 ft. cord and 3 ft. thickness are much easier to join together than the large wingtips.
-Their small dimensions have much lower wind loads.
-There is an illustration of them joined for better AR.
+The smallest version, 1 TEU is 20 ft. wide.
+Wing extensions could give it a total width of 100 ft.
+The following should be more popular, 2 TEU or 53 ft. trailer body.
+Instead of the complex landing gear, tricycle stabilizing wheels should be adequate.
+The wing extensions would securely mount to the top latches that join sections together.
+If needed a brace could extend to the bottom latch.
+This could deliver up to 80,000 lbs. to a 100 ft. by 1000 ft. grass strip.
+People also need to think small.

-F. Yaw, directional change, roll and pitch and more
+F. Yaw, directional change

 At the front and rear of the cargo wing are vertical fins with rudders.
-One major function is to carry tension, lift, from the auxiliary tandem wings down to the cargo pod airfoil.
-They need no more area than needed for directional stability.
-Tension is the lightest, least space demanding load to transmit.
-At altitude, the ConcordLiftTM will turn and bank in the normal manner.
+At altitude, the ConcordLift[TM] will turn and bank in the normal manner.
 Close to the ground, yaw is controlled by variation of engine power.
-Power is increased on the outside end of the aircraft while spoilers automatically compensate for the increased lift, so turns can be with the wings level.
+Power is increased on the outside end of the aircraft while spoilers automatically compensate for the increased lift, so turns could be with the wings level.
 The rear fins could extend to the rear edge of the main wing.
 An additional horizontal surface could be placed between them to serve as a tail plane to enhance passive yaw stability.